Amsterdam/dso-api/dev-docs/source/wfs.rst

 .. seealso::
-    To learn more about the WFS server component, it's useful to read it's development documentation at: https://django-gisserver.readthedocs.io/.
+    To learn more about the WFS server component, it's useful to read its development documentation at: https://django-gisserver.readthedocs.io/.
-    This explains how to define features, override logic and understand it's internal design.
+    This explains how to define features, override logic and understand its internal design.

     The DSO-API end user documentation also describes how to access the WFS server: https://api.data.amsterdam.nl/v1/docs/generic/wfs.html